vcsjones/AzureSignTool/README.md

 * `---no-page-hashing` [short: `-nph`, required: no]: Causes the Authenticode signing process to exclude hashes of pages for verifying when the application is paged in to memory.
 If this flag is omitted, the default configuration for the operating system will be used.
 	This flag will not affect non-PE file formats.

+* `--max-degree-of-parallelism` [short: `-mdop`, required: no]: When signing multiple files, specifies the maximum number of concurrent operations.
+Setting this value does not guarentee that number of concurrent operations will be performed.
+If this value is unspecified, the system will use the default based on the number of available processor threads.
+Setting this value to "1" disable concurrent signing.

 In most circumances, using the defaults for page hashing is recommended, which can be done by simply omitting both of the parameters.